- UI Team RX

 SPS works closely with your doctor and care team to make sure that you get the best possible care.
 Certain things may limit the success of the program.
 You must be willing to follow directions or participate in a plan of care.
 Please let us know whether you can clearly understand your plan of care and what is expected of you.
 Please notify SPS of any changes in your care.

-If you need to tell us if you are unhappy with our services, please use the Compliments and Complaints form in that you may receive from any SPS personnel.
+If you are unhappy with our services or have other feedback, please use the Compliments and Complaints form in that you may receive from any SPS personnel.
 You can also call us at 312.996.5224 to be helped right away.

 If you want to know more about our services or would like to speak to SPS staff, call us at 312.996.5224, email us at firstname.lastname@example.org

-For additional information on specific diseases and medications, please click on the following hyperlinks:
+For additional information on specific diseases and medications, please visit the following:

 Adult Onset Stills Disease